My Blood Clot Story

 Then I found the clue that changed everything.

-It was like someone had opened a jigsaw puzzle and dumped it out in front of me.
+Two months before my second PE, a peer-reviewed study had been published in an American Heart Association journal: Mitigation of Venous Thromboembolism Risk through Favorable Lifestyle — the ARIC Study.
+Reading it was like someone had opened a jigsaw puzzle and dumped it out in front of me.
 I couldn’t see the final picture yet.
 But I finally had pieces to work with.
+It wasn’t a study about recurrence.
+It was a study about risk, and it told me that lifestyle had a seat at the table that nobody had offered me.

 Val Conley in the hospital — November 2020, second pulmonary embolism